EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I don’t care about some dumb sticks\!”
 He suddenly roared.

-“But you said-”

-Finn threw his hand over the other boy’s mouth.
+“But you said-” Finn threw his hand over the other boy’s mouth.

-“Are you two done with your comedy routine?”
-Karrie rolled her eyes.
+Karrie sighed.
+“What do you want?”
+Her voice contrasted her earlier cheery tone.

 “You\!”
 The green boy pointed at her.
-“Why are you with Esther?”
+“Why are you hanging out with Esther?”

-“It’s Nonya”
+“It’s nonya”

-“What’s Nonya?”
+“What’s nonya?”
 The other boy asked.

 “None of ya business\!”
-Karrie guffawed to herself.
+Karrie guffawed.

 “Thats not funny\!”

 Crossing his arms he turned to me.
 “Esther, you shouldn’t hang out with her.”
+Who was he to tell me what to do?

 “Why not?”

-“Don’t you remember?
-She was the one spreading those rumours”
+“She’s a bad person\!
+Don’t you remember how she spread the rumours?”

 “What rumours?”

 “Hey\!-” Karrie tried to interrupt him.

-“That you always pretended to be sick to get attention”
+“That you are always pretending\!”

 “Stop\!”

-“That you stole all her friends, and that you are a selfish person”
+“That the only reason we play with you is because you are pretty\!”

-I looked toward Karrie, it seemed like it was true.
+I looked toward Karrie, he had spoken the truth.

-“Esther, I didn’t really mean what I said-”
+“Esther, I didn’t really mean to-”

 “Yeah right.”
 Finn interrupted.
+“You are only pretending to hang out with her aren’t you.
+You probably have some other evil plan to make Esther sad again.
+You are a bad person, Karrie.”
+Karrie looked like a beaten up puppy as he barraged her with comments.
+He looked proud.
+That image irritated me, she was my friend.

 “You shouldn’t hang out with those types of people.”
 He reached his hand toward me.

-“I didn’t believe those rumours at all you know?
-You should hang out with someone with a good personality like me instead” His cheeks reddened a little as he said that.
+“I didn’t believe those rumours at all you know?”
+He lied.

+“You should hang out with someone with a good personality like me instead” His cheeks reddened a little as he said that.

-*I see.*
+Is that how it works?
+He didn’t look like a person with a good personality.
+Actually, in the short time I saw and heard him, I thought the opposite to be true.

 “No thanks.”
 I said flatly.
 Finn’s hand dropped a little.
 “I’d rather play with Karrie.”

 “What?
 Why?”

-“I don’t like stupid boys”

-“I’m not stupid\!”
-He defended himself.
-“My dad’s the captain\!”
+“Because you are stupid, and your personality sucks.”
+Finn and the boy looked shocked.

+“What?
+Esther, I’m trying to help you out here\!”

-“Mom said I’m stupid.”
-The stupid boy said stupidly.
+“Yeah, Finn is the smartest out of all of us\!”
+The other stupid boy said stupidly.

-“I don’t care about what your mom said\!”

-Frustrated, he began storming off.
-“You are going to regret this, I’m gonna tell my dad you rejected my sign of goodwill\!”.

-“Bro wait up\!”.

-And so the two boys came and went like a storm, bringing only our mood down.
+“Why are you getting angry?
+I should be angry at you for even talking to me.”

+“Esther…” Karrie said meekly.

+“I’m not getting angry\!”
+The circle dazzled.
+“My dad said getting angry is only for weak people\!”

+“Is that right, then you must be both angry and stupid.
+And your dad must be stupid too\!”
+I felt my blood rushing in my veins.

+“Don’t call my dad stupid\!”
+My vision yanked upward towards the sky.
+The front of my shoulders hurt but the impact on the back of my head made that seem small in comparison.
+He had shoved me to the ground.

+“Hey\!
+Why did you do that\!”

+“I-I didn’t mean to\!”

+“Bro, let's just get out of here\!”

+They scurried away while I grabbed my head.
+I’ve had enough.
+Everything irritated me.
+Irritating statues, irritating gold circles, and irritating people.

+I turned to Karrie standing above me.
+She was shouting at them.
+“You cowards\!
+Why are you running\!
+Come back here\!”

 “Karrie.”
-I turned to her.
-She had been silent for a while now.
-She looked downtrodden.

-I turned to Karrie, she had been silent for a while now.
-“Karrie,” I called out.
-She looked at me with a conflicted expression
+“Oh, Esther, are you okay?”
+She had a conflicted expression on her face as she helped me up.

+“I’m really sorry…”

+“Why are you sorry?
+They should be the ones saying sorry.”
+My voice growled.

+“It’s my fault you got pushed… and I said those things about you…”

-“The truth is, I’m not the real Esther.
+I stared into her downcast eyes.
+“Karrie, the truth is, I’m not the real Esther.
 So you don’t need to feel guilty for what you said about her.”

 Karrie’s eyes blew up like a pair of plates.